Dr Nikolina Bobic

 Head BA (Hons) Architecture Admissions and Marketing

 At present, Nikolina is working on the co-edited The Routledge Handbook of Architecture, Urban Space and Politics, Vol I: Violence, Spectacle and Data (forthcoming in late 2021); and, The Routledge Handbook of Architecture, Urban Space and Politics, Vol II: Ecology, Social Participation and Marginalities (forthcoming mid-2022).
-She is the co-editor of the forthcoming peer-reviewed Interstices: A Journal of Architecture and Related Arts thematic issue 20 'Political Matters' (December 2020).
+She is the co-editor of the peer-reviewed Interstices: A Journal of Architecture and Related Arts thematic issue 20 'Political Matters' (December 2020).
 Her authored Balkanization and Global Politics: Remaking Cities and Architecture was published in 2019 by Routledge.
 In the same year, she co-convened the international conference Political Matters: Spatial Thinking of the Alternative in Auckland, NZ.

+Nikolina holds a PhD in Architecture from The University of Sydney, Australia.
 Prior to joining the University of Plymouth in November 2014 as a Lecturer in Architecture, Nikolina taught in Architecture and Sociology at the University of Sydney, the University of New South Wales and the University of Technology in Australia.
 Currently, she is the module leader for Architectural History and Theory at HKU Space Architecture.
 In July 2019 she was invited to support teaching in Architecture at the University of Auckland, NZ.
 Her industry experience is in residential architecture.
 The predominant concentration while working as an architect was on exploring and exploiting the interface between internal and external spaces, the means by which were addressed through materiality and close consideration of the context.

 Postgraduate Certificate in Academic Practice.